meterXu/selenium-ide/docs/api/plugins/system.md

 sidebar_label: System
 ---

-The System API is the most basic API which Selenium IDE provides.
+The System API is the most basic API which JetRecord provides.
 It is not prefixed and can be called with `/`.

-#### Opening Selenium IDE
+#### Opening JetRecord
-If the extension is installed, a request could be made by a plugin to open Selenium IDE.
+If the extension is installed, a request could be made by a plugin to open JetRecord.

 ```js
 {